-There will be times when you must stop or slow down to allow another vehicle or pedestrian to pass at an intersection.
+There are times when you must stop or slow down to allow another vehicle or pedestrian to pass at an intersection.
+This is called giving someone the right-of-way.
 Missouri’s right-of-way laws help all road users share the road safely, even when there are no traffic signals or stop signs available to direct drivers.
 Understanding the right-of-way laws is crucial to your safety and the wellbeing of others on the road.

 These laws can help Missouri drivers determine who has the right-of-way and who must yield to avoid accidents.

 Intersections are a common place for crashes to occur.
 When two or more roads meet or merge, converging drivers need to yield the right-of-way to one another in the appropriate order.
 If a driver fails to yield when they are supposed to, someone can become seriously injured as a result.